North Shields Transport Hub

 Artwork inside the transport hub, portraying the town's historic fishing industry.

 North Shields Transport Hub is a bus station located in North Shields.
 It is situated next to the North Shields Metro station, on the west side of Bedford Street and The Beacon Centre.

 History

-The station was opened in 2023 as part of a wider regeneration scheme for North Shields.
+The station was opened in 2023 as part of a £12.9m wider regeneration scheme for North Shields.
 The scheme also redeveloped the square in front of the hub and Metro station into a more welcoming public space.
+The hub contributes to the council's aim to be net-zero by 2030.

-Stands and services
+Stands

 The station has five bus stands, four for departures (stands B to E), and an additional alighting point (stand A).

-The station is mainly served by Go North East, with other routes operated by Arriva North East and independent operators.

-As of October 2025, the stand allocation is: